 This type of fast involves removing certain elements from a diet.
 One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, dairy, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.
 For more information on the Daniel Fast, click HERE

 This fast is sometimes called the Jewish Fast and involves abstaining from eating any types of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.

 This fast is common for those who do not have much experience fasting foods, who have health issues that prevent the fasting of food, or who wish to refocus certain areas of their life that are out of balance.
 For instance, someone might select to abstain from using social media or watching television for the duration of the fast—and then choosing how to carefully bring that element back into their life in an orderly fashion.

 timing of a fast

-At Experience Church, we encourage fasting corporately for 21 days each year in the month of January.
+At Experience Church, we encourage fasting corporately for 21 days each year in the months of January and August.
 This is part of a season of high-intensity prayer as a church family.
 You may also opt to fast at other times during the year for your own spiritual development.
 It's very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on Him as you fast.

 resources on fasting